thejessicafelts/income-tax-calculator/README.md

 » Support for dependents and allowances.<br>
 » Detailed results section, breaking down each income tax or withholdings category.<br>
 » Ability to print results.
+» Informational Section about Relevant Taxes (ie if you fill out that you're paying Michigan taxes, information about Michigan taxes will be available.
+Same idea with Local taaxes, where applicable).